TimGeerts/slashkey/README.md

 There's a fair few resources on the interwebs on how to create discord bots and slash commands, as well as information on hosting bots on your own or a remote server.

-This bot was made with JavaScript, and one of the better resources on the `discord.js` library can be found [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)
+This bot was made with JavaScript, and one of the better resources on the `discord.js` library can be found <a href="https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot" target="_blank">here</a>.

-Another good source of information that I used while making this bot were the videos of [Under Ctrl](https://www.youtube.com/@UnderCtrl).
+Another good source of information that I used while making this bot were the videos of <a href="https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot" target="_blank">Under Ctrl</a>.
 Be sure to check him out and support his channel!